crylune/linux-lune/README.md

+# IMPORTANT
+**This project is put on hold for the time being due to a lack of time to keep the kernel maintained, and general lack of interest.
+If you really want to see this project revived, bug me about it.**

 # linux-lune
 This is a custom built Linux kernel focused on a balance of speed and security.
 It is based on `linux-zen` and has all kernel configurations and patches from `linux-hardened`, tailored for compatibility, with a few exceptions (see [Observations](https://github.com/crylune/linux-lune#observations)).
 It also includes my own configurations and improvements that are documented below.